ChilliCream/website/website/blog/2019-11-29-schema-design.md

 ![Hot Chocolate](/img/blog/hotchocolate-banner.svg)

-When you think about how we build our GraphQL schemas with _Hot Chocolate_ we always need to fall back to either the schema types or the GraphQL SDL.
-This brings with it a lot of boiler plate code that we actually could infer from C# code.
-We decided to push some of the version 11 features down to the version 10 branch to make this possible today.
+When you think about how we build our GraphQL schemas with _Hot Chocolate_ we always need to fall back to either the schema types or the GraphQL SDL in order to get the typings right.

+This brings with it a lot of boiler plate code that we actually could infer from our C# code.
+With version 10.3.0 we have decided to integrate some of the version 11 features to make it possible to have these capabilities now instead of next year.

 <!--truncate-->

 ## Nullability

 First, let us get the obvious out of the way.
-C# now has nullable reference types, or actually they now have non-null reference types.
-It does not matter how you look at it but the result is that we now can differentiate between nullable reference types and reference types that cannot be null.
+C# with version 8.0 has now nullable reference types, or actually they now have non-null reference types.

+It does not matter how you look at it, but the result is that we now can differentiate between nullable reference types and reference types that cannot be null.

-With version 10.3.0-preview.2 we can now infer this and you finally do not need helpers like attributes and other things to define your schema types.
-We got you covered now :)
+With version 10.3.0-preview.2 we can infer these, and you finally do not need helpers like attributes and other things to define your schema types with non-null types.

-So, a simple query like the following:
+A simple query like ...

 ```csharp
 public class Query